archan937/stack_tracy/README.md

 Your default browser will be launched in which the stack events will be displayed.

-When passing no path, `tracy` will look for `./stack_events.csv` and display it in the browser.
-When not found, it will display the last processed stack tree:
+When passing no path, `tracy` will look for `stack_events-<random generated postfix>.csv` in either the default dump directory or in `Dir::tmpdir` and display it in the browser.
+When not found, it will display the last compiled stack tree when available:

     $ tracy